Lower Windsor Township in Long Level in York County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1947 by Pennsylvania Historical and Museum Commission.

 Topics and series.
 This historical marker is listed in these topic lists: Industry & Commerce • Railroads & Streetcars • Waterways & Vessels.
-In addition, it is included in the Pennsylvania Historical and Museum Commission, and the Susquehanna and Tidewater Canal series lists.
+In addition, it is included in the Pennsylvania Historical and Museum Commission (PHMC), and the Susquehanna and Tidewater Canal series lists.
 A significant historical year for this entry is 1835.

 Location.
 39° 57.954′ N, 76° 29.408′ W. Marker is in Long Level, Pennsylvania, in York County.
 It is in Lower Windsor Township.
-Marker is on Long Level Road (Pennsylvania Route 624) 0.3 miles south of Calvary Church Road, on the left when traveling north.
+It is on Long Level Road (Pennsylvania Route 624) 0.3 miles south of Calvary Church Road, on the left when traveling north.
 Touch for map.
 Marker is in this post office area: Wrightsville PA 17368, United States of America.
 Touch for directions.

 More about this marker.
 The same wording is on at least three markers along the canal route.
 One such marker is also in Wrightsville, at South Front Street (PA 624) and Orange Street, on the east side of South Front Street.